-Step By Step Guide: Running Zingg with Snowflake Iceberg tables
+Step By Step Guide: Running Zingg with Snowflake Iceberg Tables

 Bringing together data from different sources like websites, offline stores, and CRMs often creates a common challenge: duplicate records.
 Without a shared way to identify customers, businesses end up with fragmented and inconsistent data, making it hard to get a clear picture of their audience.
 This problem has long been a hurdle for organizations, but with tools like Zingg and Apache Iceberg, it's now easier to detect and merge duplicates, ensuring clean and reliable customer data.